 Christina Carvahlo

 Christina is an award-winning documentary and factual producer and director with a passion for facilitating authentic and meaningful storytelling, navigating between the production and creative elements like the Gemini she is.
 Recent productions include the award-winning web series Farm Crime (Big Cedar Films/CBC Gem) and the documentary short Nancy’s Workshop (CBC Gem, 2 million+ views).
-She’s collaborated with some of Canada’s brightest doc filmmakers on feature films, including Chelsea McMullan (Throat, NFB feature, forthcoming) and Charles Officer (NIA, feature doc, forthcoming).
+She’s collaborated with some of Canada’s brightest doc filmmakers on feature films, including Chelsea McMullan (Ever Deadly) and Charles Officer (NIA, feature doc, forthcoming).
 Her television credits include Hello Goodbye (CBC), The Beaverton (CTV/The Comedy Network) and In the Making (CBC).